The Bet Lost. I Still Made Money.

 Listen to the Full Analysis

-Want to hear the Arizona loss breakdown in detail?
+Want to hear the Arizona trade breakdown in detail?
 Episodes from April 2026 cover prediction market trades and strategy in depth.

 Listen Now